kenichiro-kimura/soracom-orbit-assemblyscript-with-github/README.md

   - GHCR_CONTAINER_REGISTRY_USER: user name for github container registry
   - GHCR_CONTAINER_REGISTRY_PASSWORD: a personal access token to access github container registry

-2. update a container image name in a [workflow file](./github/workflows/soracom-cicd.yml) to your own
+2. update a container image name and a SORALET_ID in a [workflow file](./github/workflows/soracom-cicd.yml) to your own